 God's people should not allow their hearts to be troubled, thereby permitting a cringing cowardice to destroy them.
 Leaven is an apt metaphor to describe fear.

-Richard Ritenbaugh, reflecting upon the end-time proclivity of "running to and fro" like so many ants, concludes that this life's rushed tempo is not something of God.
-He did not intend for us to live in such a fast-paced, stress-filled world.
-We need to cultivate the practice of slowing down, getting out of the …
+The end-time proclivity of 'running to and fro' like so many ants is not something of God.
+He did not intend for us to live in such a fast-paced world.

 Horticulture is not so easy as merely planting a seed and watching it grow.
 Tending and keeping implies continually watering, fertilizing, and cultivating.